Customer Service FAQs

 Our products have received independent acclaim over the last 20 years and we hold thick files of unsolicited customer testimonials which we are very flattered to receive and our customer service team are very highly experienced in resolving any issues or answering any questions you might have before or after you buy from us.

-Apart from being the inventors, and thus to some extent the experts, and apart from offering an unrivalled range of Wormeries, we also offer the best value in the country and, remember we supply Tiger Worms!
+Apart from being the inventors, and thus to some extent the experts, and apart from offering an unrivalled range of wormeries, we also offer the best value in the country and, remember, we supply tiger worms.

-The best place to keep your Wormery is anywhere with a relatively stable temperature that is out of direct sunlight and preferably frost free.
-Most people keep their Wormery in their garage or next to the back door.
-A shed is also a popular location for a Wormery – you can also keep it indoors if you feel confident enough – and have space under a worktop or similar.
+The best place to keep your wormery is anywhere with a relatively stable temperature that is out of direct sunlight and preferably frost free.
+Most people keep their wormery in their garage or next to the back door.
+A shed is also a popular location for a wormery (you can also keep it indoors if you feel confident enough) and have space under a worktop or similar.

 Worms operate year round, but they work best within the temperature range we humans tend to feel comfortable in.

 Essentially it is a gentle form of calcium which reduces the acidity.
-Most food waste is mildly acidic and worms thrive best at a broadly neutral pH (7).
+Most food waste is mildly acidic and worms thrive best at a broadly neutral pH 7.
 A small handful sprinkled over the surface every 4 to 5 weeks will keep the conditions sweet.
 Crushed up eggshells (which are essentially calcium oxide) have the same effect.

-Other suppliers of worm bins use Dendrobaena, which is more widely available (and significantly cheaper) they are widely used by anglers as bait.
+Other suppliers of worm bins use Dendrobaena, which are more widely available (and significantly cheaper) and are widely used by anglers as bait.
 You can also put the small red wriggly worms for your compost bin in too, but we supply approximately 100 to start with, which is plenty, and they breed well in a Wormery.

-Tiger Worms typically live for between 6 months up to 2 years.
+Tiger worms typically live for between 6 months up to 2 years.

-No!
-This is a myth.
+No. This is a myth.
 It is possible one half of the worm may survive (but not definite), but you definitely won’t end up with two worms.

-The most likely reasons for the failure of a Wormery are the following:-
+The most likely reasons for the failure of a Wormery are the following:

 1) Overfeeding in the early stages

-The worms need a little while to settle in and the food waste you add needs to partly decompose naturally before the worms are able to eat it.
+The worms need a little while to settle in and the food waste you add needs to partly (rot) decompose naturally before the worms are able to eat it.
 The first few weeks are the slowest and you should generally only feed a couple of handfuls a week when you first set it up.
-Once the worms are established and the food is in the correct state for the worms, you can increase the throughput.
+Once the worms are established and the food is in the correct state (rotting) for the worms, you can increase the throughput.

 2) Conditions get too wet